torvalds/linux/Documentation/admin-guide/mm/userfaultfd.rst

 When the userfaultfd is monitored by an external manager, the manager must be able to track changes in the process virtual memory layout.
-Userfaultfd can notify the manager about such changes using the same read(2) protocol as for the page fault notifications.
+Userfaultfd can yestify the manager about such changes using the same read(2) protocol as for the page fault yestifications.
 The manager has to explicitly enable these events by setting appropriate bits in uffdio_api.features passed to UFFDIO_API ioctl: